 At this time, researchers can not agree on a total number of concussions to disqualify athletes for their careers and do suggest that 3 SRC in one season should disqualify athletes for that season.
 As alluded to, there is no magic number of SRC for athletes to retire from sport maybe because the severity of each SRC may be different, some SRC go undetected, each person will react/respond differently to SRC, and there is no unequivocal data to suggest that ‘one size fits all’.
 Experts do agree, however, that multiple SRC that are not reported and or are not allowed proper time to recover may have negative affects on athletes lives and careers.

 Sport-related concussion is a serious injury and must be taken serious by athletes, coaches, parents, and the general public.
 The above paper was given to shed some light on SRC.
 The above video, Overcoming adversity, is offered to help athletes deal with this adversity.
-The below info can be viewed for a more detailed look at SRC.

 Copyright © by Coach Shannyn, All rights reserved